0

 Or, why is one company successful — while 9 out of 10 fail at least 4-6 ways on average, before getting it to work right?

-Most of those 15% winning companies received high-level, masterful mentoring, hands-on expert help throughout the process — to hit that “success mark.”
-Some openly talk about that help and most understandably don’t.
+Most of those 15% winning companies received high-level, masterful mentoring and hands-on expert help throughout the process — to hit that “success mark.”
+Some openly talk about that help and, most understandably, don’t.

 Six Critical Steps to Success with Big Data

-There are six steps to a Big Data Mentoring.
-Simple sounding when you hear them.
-But they ARE the keys to producing the performance successes required – when integrated and activated together under our expert mentorship.
-Using these six steps, we have helped companies reduce their risk (and accelerate their timelines) and create successful Big Data projects on their very first try!
+There are six steps to Big Data Mentoring.
+They are simple sounding when you hear them.
+But they are the keys to producing the required performance successes – when integrated and activated under our expert mentorship.
+Using these six steps, we have helped companies reduce their risk (and accelerate their timelines) and create successful Big Data projects on their first try!
 These steps are:

-1. Start off by assessing the team and project
+1. Start by assessing the team and project

 2. Use case evaluation